Art History Minor

 If you want to improve your practical art skills while at Truman while majoring in another field, consider adding the art studio minor to your course of study.

-After taking Art Studio Foundations I & II, you’ll be able to pursue your own selection of courses from our studio classes like ceramics, fibers, painting, sculpture, and 3D to choose an emphasis for your minor.
+After taking Observational Drawing and Figure Drawing, you’ll be able to pursue your own selection of courses from our studio classes like ceramics, fibers, painting, photography, and sculpture to choose an emphasis for your minor.
 Faculty will continuously evaluate your portfolio for proficiency as you progress into the upper-level studio courses.

 Design Minor